May 7, 2026

 • Every decision ends with a documented next step

-This is where many crm Slack integration tools fall short by default.
+This is where many CRM Slack integration tools fall short by default.
 They deliver updates, but they do not enforce operating discipline.
 Your content can win by clearly naming this.

 Automate the Repeatable Steps, Not the Judgment